About Mary Lehner

 - United Airlines on a number of joint ventures and other business opportunities.

 - ExxonMobil and Holcim Group on numerous business opportunities as well as providing ongoing counsel.

 - JD, The University of Chicago Law School.

 - Admitted to practice in the District of Columbia and the Commonwealth of Virginia.

 - Actively participates in the American Bar Association’s leadership.

 - Frequent speaker at ABA programs.

-- Currently vice chair of the ABA Antitrust Section’s Corporate Counseling Committee.
+- Currently chair of the ABA Antitrust Section’s Corporate Counseling Committee.

 - Formerly a vice chair of the ABA Antitrust Section’s Mergers & Acquisitions Committee.